-Although Lhasa Apsos are classed as a non-shedding breed; the loose, dead downy under coat does fall out.
-This is why it is important to make sure that you brush through both layers, not just the outer one.
+Although Lhasa Apsos are classed as a non-shedding breed; any loose, dead downy undercoat does fall out.
+This is why it is important to make sure that you brush through both layers, not just the outer coat.

-If you hit a snag that the comb doesn’t easily brush through try turning the comb and gently pull it through the troublesome area vertically.
-If this doesn’t pull the knot out easily then you’ll need to grab the matt splitter and run it vertically through the matt.
-Then, once broken apart, use the Tangle Teezer to gently tease the fur apart by brushing outwards from the middle of the matt in various directions until the loose fur is removed.
+If you hit a snag that the comb doesn’t easily brush through, try turning the comb and gently pull it through the troublesome area vertically.
+If this doesn’t pull the knot out easily then you’ll need to grab the mat splitter and run it vertically through the mat.
+Then, once broken apart, use the Tangle Teezer to gently tease the fur apart by brushing outwards from the middle of the mat in various directions until the loose fur is removed.

 Densely Matted Fur